 A card type similar to an Event card.
 It may play on and affect another card, or may play on the table to have a widespread effect on various aspects of the game.
 Most incidents have a lasting effect (unless the card is nullified or discarded according to its game text).
-A seedable incident may be seeded during any seed phase unless otherwise specified.
 Playing an Incident card uses your normal card play.